obzervr/apidocs/data-pipeline/Data-Pipeline-Integration-Guidance.md

 ## Authentication & Rate Limiting

 ### Work rate Management
+[!IMPORTANT]
+Although rate limits are described here and the pipeline honours rate limits, we have not enforced rate limits in the current version of the Pipeline.
+These limits will be enforced in the future and will include full communication of how these are limited and what is expected.

 **All stored procedures enforce rate limiting** through resource usage and duration monitoring.